wp-plugins/thumbgen/readme.txt

 == Changelog ==

+= 2.6 =
+* FIXED: Problem with the routes when the blog is inside a folder instead of the root (thanks to @atorresg)
+* FIXED: Problem when opening files with strange characters (thanks to @javiarques)
+* ADDED: New argument "preserveAnimation" to show animated gifs (when using this, all other args won't work)
+* ADDED: New argument "quality" to select the output quality (from 0: worst quality to 9: best quality).
+This work equally for jpg and png format

 = 2.5.6 =
-* Adapted the image URL to open: if it starts with the same HTTP_HOST, it is removed from the image URL.
+* IMPROVED: Adapted the image URL to open: if it starts with the same HTTP_HOST, it is removed from the image URL.
 This fixes errors on some blocked servers

 = 2.5.5 =
-* Added a fix for $_SERVER['REMOTE_ADDR'] on some windows servers (thanks Samuelm)
+* ADDED: A fix for $_SERVER['REMOTE_ADDR'] on some windows servers (thanks Samuelm)

 = 2.5.4 =
-* Added the image width and height (original and new) when the output is set to "return"
+* ADDED: The image width and height (original and new) when the output is set to "return"

 = 2.5.3 =
-* Minor fixes
+* FIXED: Minor fixes
-* Avoid showing errors.
+* IMPROVED: Avoid showing errors.
 This way the plugin will allways show an image (black or default)

 = 2.5.2 =
-* Minor fixes
+* FIXED: Minor fixes
-* Fixed the control panel to be able to set a default image
+* FIXED: The control panel to be able to set a default image

 = 2.5.1 =
-* Fixed a bug in the names generation (thanks beetrootman!)
+* FIXED: A bug in the names generation (thanks beetrootman!)
-* Fixed a problem with the gif images rotation and background
+* FIXED: A problem with the gif images rotation and background

 = 2.5 =
-* Main function updated!!!
+* IMPROVED: Main function updated!!!
 (ATTENTION, if you upgrade, maybe it will need to review your code)
-* A lot of new features: rotation, effects, background, halign, valign, etc.
+* IMPROVED: check for the selected cache folder in the config page
-* The images are now generated with a md5 encoded name by default
+* MODIFIED: The images are now generated with a md5 encoded name by default
+* MODIFIED: functions renamed to thumbGen_function() for it not to cause problem with other plugins
+* ADDED: A lot of new features: rotation, effects, background, halign, valign, etc.
-* A new option to force image generation (use only for testing)
+* ADDED: A new option to force image generation (use only for testing)
-* New option in the config page.
+* ADDED: New option in the config page.
 Now it ask you if you want to create the folder (if it not exists) instead of just creating
-* Improved check for the selected cache folder in the config page
-* Internal functions renamed to thumbGen_function() for it not to cause problem with other plugins

 = 2.1 =
-* Documentation updated
+* IMPROVED: Documentation updated
-* Donation button added (try it!)
+* ADDED: Donation button added (try it!)

 = 2.0 =
+* IMPROVED: Is not required to send any parameter other than the image name (all have default values)
-* New settings page!!!
+* ADDED: New settings page!!!
-* Cache folder specification (if not exist, the plugin creates it)
+* ADDED: Cache folder specification (if not exist, the plugin creates it)
-* Clear cache option
+* ADDED: Clear cache option
-* Default image specification (to show if the image doesn't exists)
+* ADDED: Default image specification (to show if the image doesn't exists)
-* thumGen is able to open files from anywhere (your own site and from other ones too!)
+* ADDED: thumGen is able to open files from anywhere (your own site and from other ones too!)
-* Full support for image transparency
+* ADDED: Full support for image transparency
-* Is not required to send any parameter other than the image name (all have default values)
-* New parameter "return", to select if the image name is printed or returned
+* ADDED: New parameter "return", to select if the image name is printed or returned

 = 1.0 =
 * This is the first release